gcallah/JohnGray/papers/callahan.md

 #### Berlin

-In Gray's essay on Isaiah Berlin we can detect the genesis of another phase of Gray's thought: here we see him embrace Berlin's value pluralism:
+In Gray's essay on Isaiah Berlin we see the roots of another phase of Gray's thought, as he embraces Berlin's value pluralism:

 "Berlin's work, both in intellectual history and political theory, is one which, if true, as I take it to be, strikes a